Paul-St-Young/harvest_qmcpack/README.md

 Example usage of the qharv library are included in the "harvest_qmcpack/bin" folder.
 Each file in the folder is a Python script that performs a very specific task:
 * stab: Scalar TABle (stab) analyzer, analyze one column of a scalar table file, e.g. `stab vmc.s000.scalar.dat`
 * rebuild_wf: Rerun QMCPACK on optimized wavefunctions, e.g. `rebuild_wf opt.xml`
+* stalk: show crystal structure specified in a QMCPACK input e.g. `stalk vmc.in.xml`

 ### Description
 This module is intended to speed up on-the-fly setup, run, and analysis of QMCPACK calculations.
 The module should be used as a collection of glorified bash commands, which are usable in Python.